 There are various reasons a fatigued truck driver could end up behind the wheel of a commercial truck.
 When an accident occurs, they could face civil liability, or their employer could be at fault for using negligent hiring practices.
 Either way, you might be entitled to compensation in an insurance claim or lawsuit, and our North Carolina fatigued driver accident lawyers can help.

-Fatigued truck drivers can lose control of their vehicle and barrel into small cars, causing injuries and fatalities to other drivers and passengers.
+Fatigued commercial truck drivers can lose control of their vehicle and barrel into small cars, causing injuries and fatalities to other drivers and passengers.
 Many of our clients suffer multiple emotional, physical, and financial losses.
-You have the right to pursue a monetary award that compensates for losses like these:
+You have the right to pursue a monetary award that compensates you for losses like these:

 After you file an insurance claim, the insurance company might consider specific factors associated with the accident to determine a settlement offer.
 These factors might include:

 North Carolina uses the fault system when determining liability after an accident.
 That means the person or entity at fault becomes financially responsible for the victim’s injuries.
 If the tired truck driver or their employer caused the accident you were in, you could file a compensation claim.

 Federal regulations require trucking companies to purchase liability insurance with minimum coverage limits.
 If any of their drivers cause an accident, their insurance company should cover the injured person’s past and future losses.
 The required liability limits for truck drivers are:

 DeMayo Law Offices has decades of experience handling insurance claims.
 We can request a copy of the trucking company’s insurance policy to determine the available coverage and file a claim on your behalf.